 One of the best ways to explore Kas and its surroundings is by boat, and we recommend that you spend at least one day on a boat tour.
 Boats depart from the old harbor.

 Kekova tours usually include a full-day boat trip with meals.
-Kekova is a place visited and preferred by thousands of visitors to Kas, Turkey, and the tours vary between 70 TL and 100 TL per person.
+Kekova is a place visited and preferred by thousands of visitors to Kas, Turkey.

 What to expect on the boat tour: